fernnbr/born2besad/README.md

 <p align="center">
 </p>

-Cron is a time-based job scheduler in Unix-like operating systems that automatically executes commands or scripts at specified intervals.
+**Cron is a time-based job scheduler in Unix-like operating systems that automatically executes commands or scripts at specified intervals**.

 Users create "cron jobs" by editing a crontab (cron table) file, which contains scheduling information **in a specific format: minute, hour, day of month, month, day of week, followed by the command to execute**.